-08 INSPECTION
+08. INSPECTION

-8.1 Food safety inspectors shall conduct inspections of producers, handlers, processors and exporters of kava to ensure compliance with the Act and these Regulations.
+8.1.
+Authorised Inspectors as outlined in the relevant Food Acts and Regulations shall conduct inspections of producers, handlers, processors and exporters of kava to ensure compliance with the requirements.
 The requirements for kava products inspection under this standard are outlined in Annex 3.